-Australian Zircon is committed to a high level of corporate governance in accordance with the Corporations Act and the ASX Listing Rules.
+Australian Zircon NL is committed to a high level of corporate governance in accordance with the Corporations Act and the ASX Listing Rules.

 This Corporate Governance Statement outlines the Company's system of governance during the Financial Year and the extent of the Company's compliance, as at the end of the Financial Year, by reference to the second edition of the ASX Corporate Governance Principles and Recommendations published in August 2007 by the ASX Corporate Governance Council (as amended in 2010) with 2010 amendments and to the Corporations Act 2001.
-The Group's compliance with those Principles and Recommendations for the year ending 30 June 2013 is detailed in the Corporate Governance Scorecard which follows.
+The Company's compliance with those Principles and Recommendations for the year ending 30 June 2014 is detailed in the Corporate Governance

-The Chief Executive Officer has assured the board that the declaration provided in accordance with section 295A of the Corporations Act is founded on internal control that is operating effectively in all material respects in relation to financial reporting risks.
+The Company Secretary has assured the board that the declaration provided in accordance with section 295A of the Corporations Act is founded on internal control that is operating effectively in all material respects in relation to financial reporting risks.